On this page

-For additional information please visit Flexible Spending Account webpage.
+For additional information please visit the Flexible Spending Account webpage.

-The university provides life and accidental death and dismemberment insurance to you effective the first day of employment if you are appointed to work at least 51 percent of full time, based on a 12-month period.
+The university provides life and accidental death and dismemberment insurance to you effective the first day of employment if you are appointed to work at least 75 percent of full time.
 To assure coverage, you must complete enrollment forms as soon as employment begins.
 You are provided term life insurance in an amount equal to two times your annual salary.
 An equal amount of accidental death and dismemberment insurance is also provided.
 You and your eligible dependents may purchase additional life insurance within the first 30 days of employment or during the annual enrollment period.

 The Internal Revenue Service Code stipulates that employer-provided group term insurance coverage in excess of $50,000 is subject to taxation.
 The amount of tax can be computed using a formula available in Human Resources.
 You have the option to waive all or a portion of the life insurance provided by the university to limit your taxable income.
 Forms to waive coverage are available in the employee benefits section of Human Resources.